 To date, over 68,000 examples of The Kid’s Topps Traded rookie have been submitted.
 Maybe it’s because the attractive eye appeal of this issue has led many collectors to consider it among the best designed Griffey rookies.
 Like Bowman and Topps Traded, this also came in more limited Tiffany versions.

 - PSA Population: 3,800 PSA Gem Mint 10

 - Average Cost for PSA Gem Mint 10: $1,000

 Sort of saving the best for last here.
 When you think of Griffey rookie cards – or rookie cards in general, for that matter — Griffey’s 1989 offering from Upper Deck comes to mind.
 Few cards in the hobby can claim to have catapulted a nascent card company, as well as inspired an entire generation of collectors the way that Griffey’s most popular rookie card did.

 Though produced in droves, this card has cemented itself in the hobby and in pop culture.
-It also seems to be insanely undervalued, huge production run or not, considering the type of athlete Junior was when his star shined brightest.
+It also seemed to be undervalued, until the recent spike in value.
+Huge production run or not, considering the type of athlete Junior was when his star shined brightest.

 Junior was on top of the world in his heyday, and many believe he would have smashed several hitting records, had his health not been a factor.
-Considering this, $772 for his rookie set in PSA 10 is a steal!Start Your Set Today
+Now is the time to get in on the Griffey hunt.Start Your Set Today